Financial statements and business success

 Most business owners understand their gross sales.
 Some are adept at using this number to explain the success of their business.
-For example, have you spoken to a business owner that said “Sales are up 20% on this time last year.”
+For example, have you spoken to a business owner that said: “Sales are up 20% on this time last year.”
 They say this with great pride but that doesn’t tell the full story.

 Some business owners can tell you the net profit of the business.
-Net profit is simply what they pay taxes on or gross sales less cost of goods less expenses.
+Net profit is simply what they pay taxes on gross sales less cost of goods minus expenses.
 Some business owners like to say “Our bottom line was up 10% compared to last year.”
 This is good news but that doesn’t tell the full story.

 A few business owners can get into their financial statements and understand what’s happening in their business.
-For this business owner it’s the Profit and Loss Statement.
+For this business owner, it’s the Profit and Loss Statement.
 If they prepare this document themselves they know what’s going on, but most business owners have a resource such as a family member or at least a bookkeeper to handle these details for them.
 However, that leads to a couple of points.

 The first point is that theft in small businesses, due to the recession, is at its highest in many years as the person handling the books is able to cook the books by stealing funds which the owner doesn’t know about.
 They can steal funds through a false invoice or buying certain goods, have the business pay for them and then take the goods back and get a refund and keep the money.

 There are many creative ways for someone to find money if they want to.
 So how does a business owner protect themselves?
 One of the ways is for the business owner to do a line by line check of the profit and loss statement at least on a monthly basis.
 Any item that appears and the owner can’t remember what the expense was for can be challenged to find an acceptable answer.